codedwithlikhon/Rodex/docs/deployments/railway-templates-overview.md

 ### Participate in the Kickback Program
 Railway shares 50% of the usage revenue incurred by deployments created from marketplace templates.
 Publishing and maintaining high-quality templates is therefore both a service to the community and a way to offset your own infrastructure costs.

+## Affiliate Program Requirements

+If you plan to promote your template through Railway's affiliate program, make sure you satisfy the following guardrails before you start sharing your referral link:

+- **Valid Railway account** – Sign up for a Railway account (free) so referral activity can be attributed correctly.
+- **Compliance with Terms of Service** – Ensure your project and promotional material respect Railway's Fair Use Policy and the broader Terms of Service.
+- **High-quality, relevant content** – Keep your template and marketing materials aligned with Railway's mission.
+Commissions are only paid when referrals become successful customers.
+- **Use the official referral link** – Only signups originating from your unique link qualify for the 15% revenue share, so include it prominently in your outreach.

+Adhering to these requirements keeps your affiliate efforts eligible for commissions and signals to Railway that your template is worth featuring in the marketplace.

 ## Updatable Templates

 Templates that pull source code directly from a GitHub repository can be kept up to date after the initial deployment: